What is #Blogchat?

-#blogchat is a weekly conversation that takes place every Sunday nite starting at 8pm Central, on Twitter.
+#Blogchat is a weekly conversation that takes place every Sunday night starting at 8pm Central, on Twitter.
 Each week we discuss a different blogging topic.

 So what do you talk about?

 Each week we pick a different blogging topic, sometimes we talk about personal blogging topics, other times we talk about business blogging.
 One week we might talk about how to optimize your blog for search engines, the next week we might talk about how a company can pick its blogging team.

 You said it’s ‘on Twitter’.
 How does that work?

 If you’ve spent any amount of time on Twitter, you know that there are a lot of conversations happening at any one time, and it can sometimes seem like a jumbled mess.
 But when we add a hashtag like #Blogchat to our tweets, then it becomes much easier for us to track and keep up with the conversation that’s happening!
 Think of the #Blogchat hashtag as a ‘mark’ that we add to our tweets, then if you are searching for the term ‘#Blogchat’, you can quickly and easily see all the tweets that are related to our discussion!
 Without that #Blogchat hashtag included in the tweets, then they would be scattered all over the place, and you’d miss a LOT of the conversation!

 So how long has #Blogchat been around, and how did it get started?